 Become a Devils Tower Junior Ranger

-One of the best things the NPS does, in our opinion, is the Junior Ranger Program.
-You can learn more about this program, and some of our experiences, on our Junior Ranger Program blog post.
+In our opinion, one of the best things the NPS does is the Junior Ranger Program.
+You can learn more about this program and some of our experiences in our Junior Ranger Program blog post.

-This is an awesome way to spend the day at any National Park Site and help your kids learn.
-All that is needed is a Junior Ranger book from the Visitor Center and some time to learn all about Devil’s Tower.
-After all, we believe it is important to travel with our kids and allow them to continue learning new things.
+This is a fantastic way to spend the day at any National Park Site and help your kids learn.
+With a free Junior Ranger book from the Visitor Center and some time to learn to explore Devil’s Tower families will learn all about the monument’s rich history.
+After all, we believe it is vital to travel with our kids and allow them to continue learning new things.

 Our Experience at the Devils Tower National Monument